pombredanne/centidb/docs/index.rst

 protocol/language/encoding/data model, or the impedence mismatch that necessitates use of ORMs, it provides for a compelling programming experience.

-Few constraints exist: there is no enforced value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever best suits a project.

-Batch value compression is supported, trading read performance for improved compression ratios, while still permitting easy access to data.
-Arbitrary key ranges may be selected for compression and the batch size is configurable.
+There is no enforced value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever best suits a project.
+Batch compression is supported, trading read performance for improved compression while still permitting easy access to data.
+Arbitrary key ranges may be compressed and the batch size is configurable.

-Since it is a Python library, key and index functions are expressed directly in Python rather than some unrelated language.
+Since it is a Python library, key and index functions are expressed directly as Python functions.

 Why `centi`-db?
-Because with a core under 500 lines of code (excluding docstrings), it is over 100 times smaller than alternatives with comparable features.
+Because with a core under 500 lines of code (excluding docstrings and speedups), it is over 100 times smaller than alternatives with comparable features.

 Introduction